 Pork chops can get a bad reputation for being dry and bland.
 But with this homemade seasoning blend and my secrets to success, your friends and family will be requesting pork chops for dinner every week!

 While I love to grill and smoke pork chops using this seasoning mix, you can also make delicious pan fried or oven baked pork chops.
-The key is to generously coat the pork chops in the seasoning, so that every bite has a nice, flavorful crust on it!
+The key is to generously coat the pork chops in the seasoning.
+This way, every bite has a nice, flavorful crust on it!

 Making homemade spice blends is one of my secrets to creating incredibly flavorful food!
 When you make your own seasoning blends at home, you know exactly what’s going into them, simple herbs and spices.
 No additives, or sneaky extra “flavorings” that you don’t know what they are!

-Keep this pork chop seasoning in your pantry for up to 6 months, alongside my famous Steak Seasoning and Chicken Seasoning, so you can make flavorful meat every time, no matter the protein!
+Keep this pork chop seasoning in your pantry alongside my famous Steak Seasoning and Chicken Seasoning.
+This way, you can make flavorful meat every time, no matter the protein!

 pork chop seasoning ingredients